Close Menu

 SSD BENEFITS ARE FOR THOSE WHO CANNOT WORK

-If you have COPD and you are “working,” then you do not qualify for SSD or SSI benefits.
+If you have COPD and you are “working,” then you do not qualify for SSDI or SSI benefits.
 The SSA defines work using the term “substantial gainful activity.”
 This term describes a specific level of work activity and earnings.
+In 2024, the SGA amount is $1550 per month before taxes.

-Many people think they can do part time work and still get SSD benefits.
+Many people think they can do part time work and still get SSDI benefits.
 This is not true.
 If you can work part time, then the SSA will believe this is evidence that you can do full time work.
-Likewise, many people do not realize that even part time work can make them ineligible to receive an SSI benefit and an SSD benefit.
+Likewise, many people do not realize that even part time work can make them ineligible to receive an SSI benefit and an SSDI benefit.

 HOW DOES THE SSA DEFINE WORK?

 The SSA generally uses earnings guidelines to evaluate whether your work activity is SGA.
 The amount of monthly earnings the SSA considers to be SGA depends on the nature of your disability.
 For example, the Social Security Act specifies a higher SGA amount for persons who meet the definition of blindness.
-For more information about SSA rules on working and blindness, refer to SSA’s guide Working While Disabled: How We Can Help (Publication No. 05-10095).
+For more information about SSA rules on working and blindness, refer to SSA’s guide Working While Disabled: How We Can Help.

-If you have extra work expenses, your earnings could be substantially higher than $1,350 in 2022 before they affect your COPD benefits.
+If you have extra work expenses, your earnings could be higher than $1,550 in 2024 before they affect your COPD benefits.
 Additionally, the substantial gainful earnings amount usually increases each year.
-For example, the amount of monthly earnings for the SGA in 2023 is $1470 for workers.
+For example, the amount of monthly earnings for the SGA in 2025 will be $1620 for workers.

 EMPHYSEMA, CHRONIC BRONCHITIS, AND COPD

-For example, in emphysema, the lungs airways and sacs lose their elasticity.
+If you have emphysema, then your lungs airways and sacs have lost their elasticity.
 In turn, this leads to alveolar destruction.
 As a result of this damage, the sacs lose their shape and ability to recoil when you exhale.
 Therefore, air gets trapped in your lungs.
 Trapped air continues to distend the alveoli, causing a cycle of airway obstruction when you try to breathe.

 These changes eventually result in the lungs becoming hyperinflated, which reduces the exchange of gases.
 This makes it difficult for people to breathe and oxygenate their blood.
 It also impairs the ability to breathe out carbon dioxide from the blood.